Skyline969/subtinel/README.md

 * rate_limit/char_limit: The post or character limit for each time the script runs.
 These are defaulted to the standard values Discord provides in their documentation.
 Adjust as necessary.
 * reddit_url: The URL of the subreddit to monitor.
 Make sure you specify /new/!
 * discord_webhook: The URL to the Discord webhook.
-* timezome: Used to calculating when posts were created.
+* timezone: Used to calculating when posts were created.
 Default is UTC, but adjust to your liking, for instance if you have a local server and all posts would be relevant to your local timezone.

 ## Installation
 Installation is as simple as installing the dependencies, configuring the script, and then running it.
 The script could be run via a cron job to automatically retrieve new information.